-Dr. Beres is an Assistant Clinical Professor for the Spine Residency Program at Southern California University of Health Sciences.
+Dr. Beres is the Director of Spine Care and the Spine Residency Program at Southern California University of Health Sciences.
 Dr. Beres earned her undergraduate Bachelor of Science degree in exercise and sport sciences from the University of Florida, College of Health and Human Performance.
 She went on to obtain her Doctorate of Chiropractic degree at Palmer College of Chiropractic Florida in 2006.
 Dr. Beres has devoted her career to implementing and refining a value-based approach for the evaluation and management of spine-related disorders and applying the Primary Spine Practitioner (PSP) model, a concept based on establishing a subset of healthcare providers as an initial point of contact specific to spinal pain and associated conditions.
 She has played a vital role in the establishment of evidence-based clinics in both the private and educational settings; her experience includes program development at the Palmer College of Chiropractic Florida Outpatient Clinic system as well as execution of a community-wide spine care pathway in affiliation with Lifetime Health Medical Group and Excellus BlueCross/BlueShield in Rochester, NY.
 She joined SCU’s clinical faculty for Primary Spine Care in 2015 as faculty clinician and is involved in patient care and resident education.
 She practices using an evidence-based approach to nonsurgical spinal conditions using manual therapies including manipulation and mobilization, end-range loading, and neural mobilization techniques.
 Dr. Beres also highlights the importance of active care protocols by incorporating various forms of exercise and stabilization techniques into patient management as well as an anti-inflammatory nutritional approach to pain.
 Dr. Beres stresses the importance of ethical and efficient practice models and the use of treatment methods supported by current research for the conservative management of back pain, neck pain, and headaches.